Farmland

 Additional Information

-In short, I am single and in my mid 50s, with two teenage sons, one of whom recently moved to Australia and the other planning to move in late 2027.
+In short, I am single and in my mid 50s, with two older teenage/young adult sons, one of whom recently moved to Australia and the other planning to move in late 2027.
 I wore myself out trying to keep things going on my own and found that I just can't but I really don't want this amazing resource to go to waste.
-I will probably move overseas in 2028 but I'm not sure, which is why I would need the agreement to include sharing the house.
+I will probably move overseas in 2028, which is why I would need the agreement to include sharing the house for the start.
 However, essentially your own 4-bd, 2-ba house is available, as long as you are willing to occasionally share the kitchen with me.
-Even though I'd be "on-site", I don't want anything to do with the farming; I would be entirely hands-off on that aspect.
+Even though I'd be "on-site", I would be entirely hands-off with the farming except to help you, if needed!